Wrongful Termination and Insurance: How to Protect Your Business

 This means that the employer can lawfully terminate a contract of employment for whatever reason and at any time.

 However, there are some reasons for which employees cannot be terminated.
 Discrimination is one of the most obvious.
-If the employee firing is related to a type of discrimination that violates the Civil Rights Act of 1964, the employee has a valid reason to file a claim.
-This can include any type of discrimination, due to age, race, gender, sexual orientation, disability, and others.
+If the employee’s firing is related to a type of discrimination that violates the Civil Rights Act of 1964, the employee has a valid reason to file a claim.
+This can include any type of discrimination based on age, race, gender, sexual orientation, disability, or other factors.

 Employers that lose wrongful termination suits could be forced to pay back lost wages and even front pay for wages that date back to the filing date of the lawsuit.
-Employers could also have to pay employee benefits, such as health insurance, that the employer was obligated to pay during employment.
+They could also have to pay employee benefits, such as health insurance, that they were obligated to pay during employment.
 In some cases, the employer could also be ordered to cover the fired employee’s legal fees.

 But what if the employer wins the lawsuit?
 Even though the business would avoid paying damages to the former employee, there’s no guarantee that the financial losses related to the claim won’t be significant.